FAQ~ Frequently Asked Questions

 Do I need a visa to travel to Guatemala?

 Canadians and USA citizens do not require a special visa prior to entering Guatemala.
 Upon entry, you automatically receive a stamp in your passport which allows you to stay for 90 days.
 Citizens of other countries should check travel requirements prior to travel.
-You should also check if there are any current COVID-19 travel restrictions.

 Are vaccines required to travel to Guatemala?